INTERNSHIPS WITHIN THE DPS

 The internship program is 7-8 weeks long and will cover 140 hours.
 We will work with your college/university to accommodate if more hours are if needed for your institution.
 Internships are unpaid and subject to availability.
 Placement will be across the state at the various district offices based on the needs of the Iowa Department of Public Safety and the academic location of those selected.
 Worktime will be flexible Monday-Friday and weekends.

 Internship opportunities are posted periodically throughout the year for spring, summer, and fall semesters.
-These postings can be found at https://www.governmentjobs.com/careers/iowa.
-Please be aware, these are posted months in advance to the beginning of each semester to allow time to process applications and complete required background checks.
+These postings can be found at https://www.governmentjobs.

 DCI CRIME LAB INTERNSHIP

 The Iowa DCI Crime Laboratory provides forensic services for all criminal justice partners in Iowa and is located in Ankeny, IA on the DMACC Ankeny Campus.
-Next internship opening starts Fall of 2026.
-Dates coming soon.
+We are currently accepting applications for Summer 2026 interns.

 More Information

 These internships are unpaid, and project based, typically working with a particular section of the laboratory.
-We typically ask for a minimum 20 hour per week commitment.
+Interns will also be asked to assist with general administrative tasks, such as scanning old case files, along with other duties as assigned.
+We ask for a minimum 20 hour per week commitment.